SymfonyCasts/asset-mapper/sfcasts/tailwind.md

 chmod +x bin/tailwindcss
 ```

-Also, on a Mac, I need to run:
+Oh, and there is an extra, very-very last step if you're on a Mac.
+Run:

 ```terminal skip-ci
 open bin/tailwindcss